vipulnaik/diet-exercise-health/notes/exercise-routine.md

 When I do this exercise, I do one round standing on the right leg, and one round standing on the left leg.

+As of May 2024, my aim is to be able to manage at least 20 seconds on each leg, with adjustments for colder indoor temperatures.
+In practice, I generally do somewhere between 23 and 40 seconds on each leg.

 See
 [2023-10-28-standing-on-one-leg-with-eyes-closed.md](2023-10-28-standing-on-one-leg-with-eyes-closed.md)